videntity/json-data-tools/README.md

 * `fhirbundle2mongo`    - Load a FHIR Bundle into a Mongo Database.
 Each FHIR Resource will be its own collection.
 * `fhirbundledownsize`  - Split a large FHIR Bundles into smaller Bundles with N entries per object/file.

 Installation
 ------------

-You can install the tool using `pip`.
+You can install the tool using `pip` to install json-data-tools on your system.

 To install with pip just type:

     ~$ sudo pip install jdt

 Note: If you use `sudo`, the scripts  will be installed at the system level and used by all users.
-Add  `--upgrade` to the above install instructions to ensure you fetch the newest version.

-You may also update with this command.

-    ~$ sudo pip install jdt --upgrade

 General Usage